hashrocket/bug-reporting-guide/README.md

 ### Where did the bug occur?

 Sometimes a widget that works on one page can fail on another.
-Provide a URL of the page it occurred—just copy it from the address bar of your browser, this can contain really important information if the page is using 'querystrings' (developer talk for the weird nonsense that appears after a '?' in the URL).
+Provide a URL of the page it occurred — just copy it from the address bar of your browser, this can contain really important information if the page is using 'querystrings' (developer talk for the weird nonsense that appears after a '?' in the URL).

 ### What did you expect to happen?